Early Stage Researcher (PhD Student candidate) – Marie Skłodowska Curie ITN - CO2PERATE 100 %

 Be part of the European International Training Network CO2PERATE CO2PERATE provides high level training to educate the next generation of researchers who will provide essential progress towards sustainable chemical processes based on CO2.
 The interdisciplinary and intersectorial research programme unites 3 industrial and 6 academic nodes with world-leading expertise in catalysis, organic synthesis, computational modelling, isotopic labelling, process plant development, and manufacturing of pharmaceuticals and chemical additives.

-The position involves the rational design and implementation of novel protocols in the area of homogeneous catalysis supported by computationally as well as experimentally driven mechanistic studies (reaction kinetics, deuterium labelling studies, isolation of organometallic intermediates etc.).
+The position involves the rational design and implementation of novel protocols in the area of asymmetric catalysis supported by computationally as well as experimentally driven mechanistic studies (reaction kinetics, deuterium labelling studies, isolation of organometallic intermediates, etc.).

 What we offer

 You will be part of an excellent international research team and benefit from the scientific and complementary training programme of the EU-funded Innovative Training Network (ITN) CO2PERATE.
 We offer highly competitive and attractive salaries according to the regulations of Marie Skłodowska-Curie Actions, plus mobility and family allowances as applicable.

 Winterthurerstrasse 190, 8057 Zurich

 Start of employment

 The position must be filled until 30th June 2020 (at the latest).
 However, the employment start date will be mutually agreed upon.

 Your application should contain: